All About HIV Testing

 Rapid HIV Test

-A rapid HIV test involves drawing a small amount of blood normally via a finger prick with a result usually available within 30 minutes.
+A rapid HIV test involves drawing a small amount of blood, generally via a finger prick, with a result usually available within 30 minutes.

-There are three possible results; negative, reactive and invalid.
-These results are only preliminary and blood will still need to be collected from your arm and sent to a laboratory to confirm the result.
+There are three possible results: negative, reactive, and invalid.
+These results are only preliminary, and blood will still need to be collected from your arm and sent to a laboratory to confirm them.

 HIV Antibody Test